-Students will create a devised performance in groups.
+Students will create a devised performance from a stimulus in groups.
 Students can choose to work as a performer or designer in this component.
 All performances must be supported by a portfolio, which is evidence of the devising process and can be a made up of a combination of writing, images, observation notes and artefacts.